bbauska/JS-Tips-JavaScript/README.md

 This update contains the following changes:

-The example in the Loading a video player section that demonstrates how to manually create the <iframe> tag has been updated to include a closing </iframe> tag since the onYouTubeIframeAPIReady function is only called if the closing </iframe> element is present.
+The example in the Loading a video player section that demonstrates how to manually create the &lt;iframe&gt; tag has been updated to include a closing &lt;/iframe&gt; tag since the onYouTubeIframeAPIReady function is only called if the closing &lt;/iframe&gt; element is present.

 August 6, 2012